databendlabs/databend/tests/logictest/README.md

 ## Tools

-complete.py can auto complete test file for you, It do as follow steps:
+complete.py can auto-complete test file for you, It does as follow steps:

 1. Get SQLs from source-file, whether an SQL file or logictest file.
 2. Execute SQL one by one, if SQL fetches results, add statement query; if SQL fetches nothing, add statement ok; if SQL gets an error, add statement error.

 ### Usage

-- Pre-run, you need to start databend server or mysql server
+- Pre-run, you need to start databend server or MySQL server
 - Use `./complete.py --source-file="xxx.sql" --dest-file="my-gen"`  for SQL files(suffix name must be like *.sql)
 - Use `./complete.py --source-file="xxx.test" --fest-file="my-gen"` for logictest files(suffix name not like *.sql, maybe like *.test)
+- Use `--enable-auto-cleanup` to add `drop table if exists xxx` or `drop database if exists xxx` at the beginning of the test file
-- If you want to see what SQLs get from source-file, add --show-sql
+- If you want to see what SQLs get from source-file, add `--show-sql`
 - Use the command line to specify host, user, port, password and database.
 Details in `./complete.py -h`

 ### Acknowledgement

-- *tips* You can use MYSQL syntax to auto-complete test suite, but make sure you know all grammar differences.
+- *tips* You can use MYSQL syntax to auto-complete the test suite, but make sure you know all grammar differences.
-- *tips* MYSQL return bool as 1 and 0, this tool make it as `int(I)` in query type option.
+- *tips* MYSQL return bool as 1 and 0, this tool makes it as `int(I)` in query type option.
 - *warning* No multi handlers use in the auto-complete tool(MYSQL only), if handlers return a difference, manual fix it, please.

 # Learn More